149th Street–Hostos station: IRT White Plains Road Line platforms

-The 149th Street–Grand Concourse station on the IRT White Plains Road Line has two tracks and two side platforms.
+The 149th Street–Hostos station on the IRT White Plains Road Line has two tracks and two side platforms.
+The station is served by the at all times and by the except at night.
+The next stop to the west (railroad south) is 135th Street for 2 trains and 138th Street–Grand Concourse for 5 trains.
+The next stop to the east (railroad north) is Third Avenue–149th Street for all service.

 The station is built at a deep level and contains arched ceilings, similar in design to those of 168th Street and 181st Street stations on the IRT Broadway–Seventh Avenue Line.
 As a result, it was initially only accessible by elevators.
 Unlike at other stations on the original IRT, there was an overpass connecting the two platforms.

 Originally opened as the Mott Avenue station on July 10, 1905, 149th Street–Grand Concourse was the first subway station to be opened in the Bronx.
 The original headhouse is listed in the National Register of Historic Places.

-Today, all of the original mosaic "Mott Avenue" name tablets have been covered over with metal "149 St–Grand Concourse" signs.
+Today, all of the original mosaic "Mott Avenue" name tablets have been covered over with metal "149 St–Hostos" signs.
 Only one name tablet, located on the downtown platform between the last two staircases at the northern end, remained uncovered and survived intact until a few years into the 21st century when a serious water leak after very heavy rainfall caused individual tiles to separate from the wall and fall off.
 There were no known plans by the MTA to repair or restore this name tablet.
 In late 2011, the MTA covered this name tablet with a metal "149 St–Grand Concourse" sign.
 Until 2002, there were no columns between the northbound and southbound tracks; thin supports for a communications conduit have since been installed.

-South of the station, there are track connections to the IRT Jerome Avenue Line.
+West of the station are track connections to the IRT Jerome Avenue Line.
 The line splits and makes a sharp turn to merge with the Jerome Avenue Line just south of the upper level station.
 Due to high usage levels and the sharp turn of the connection, it often causes delays on the 5 train.
 The White Plains Road Line continues straight under the Harlem River and merges with the IRT Lenox Avenue Line at 142nd Street Junction.